openstack/governance/reference/new-projects-requirements.rst

     * The proposed project uses an open source license (preferably the Apache v2.0 license, since it is necessary if the project wants to be used in an OpenStack trademark program)
-    * Project must have no library dependencies which effectively restrict how the project may be distributed or deployed
+    * The project must have no library dependencies which effectively restrict how the project may be distributed or deployed

   * Open Community: